 So what will?

-I’ve found two of our natural products will remove bee poop like magic, as long as you move quickly and don’t let it set for a long time.
+I’ve found two of our natural products remove bee poop – as long as you move quickly and don’t let it set for a long time.

-Wendyl’s Baby Wipe Solution works a treat, put a little on a chux cloth, rub over the poop and it will dissolve immediately.
+Wendyl’s Baby Wipe Solution put a little on a chux cloth, rub over the poop and it will dissolve.

-Green Goddess Hemp & Eucalyptus Dish Wash also works very well, to use dampen your chux cloth slightly then put a little dish wash on, rub over the poop and hey presto, it’s gone.
+Green Goddess Hemp & Eucalyptus Dish Wash works a treat, to use dampen your chux cloth slightly then put a little dish wash on, rub over the poop and hey presto, it’s gone.

 Once you’ve removed all the splotches wash your car as usual.
 These two methods also work for windows, furniture, roofs etc. However I’m not sure if it will work if the bee poop has been there for months, I got mine off quite quickly.

 This is what has worked for me, as with all our blogs posts they are from personal experience.
 Triona.